haileylwb/haileylwb/README.md

 <h1 align="left">Hey, I'm Hailey! 👋 </h1>

-An incoming third-year Computer Science student at the University of Rochestter passionate about Software and Product Development.
+An incoming third-year Computer Science student at the University of Rochester passionate about Software and Product Development.

 Feel free to reach out! **hwongbud@u.rochester.edu**